StackVista/stackstate-docs/stackpacks/integrations/aws/aws-policies.md

 ## StackStateAwsIntegrationRole

 The JSON objects below contains the least-privilege IAM policy used by the AWS integration.
-The Assume Role Policy Document should grant the Agemt access.
+The Assume Role Policy Document should grant the Agent access.
 Refer to the AWS documentation for more information on [setting a trust policy \(aws.amazon.com\)](https://aws.amazon.com/blogs/security/how-to-use-trust-policies-with-iam-roles/).

 ### Trust Relationship

-For an AWS Agemt running outside of AWS, using an IAM user.
-Replace the Principal with the IAM user or AWS account that the Agemt is using.
+For an AWS Agent running outside of AWS, using an IAM user.
+Replace the Principal with the IAM user or AWS account that the Agent is using.

 ```javascript
 {